 Cultivation: The preference is full or partial sun, and mesic to dry conditions.
 The soil can consist of loam, clay-loam, or contain some rocky material.
 Foliar disease isn't a significant problem, although some of the lower leaves may drop from the central stem in response to a drought.
 Occasionally, slugs and insects will feed on the leaves, creating holes.
 This member of the Mint family is more resistant to drought than many others.

 Range & Habitat: In the wild, Anise Hyssop is rare in Illinois; it is known to occur in only Menard county in central Illinois (see Distribution Map).
 This species is more common in areas that lie northwest of Illinois.
 Typical habitats include openings in dry upland forests, upland areas of prairies, scrubby barrens, and thickets.
 Cultivated forms of Anise Hyssop are often grown in flower gardens; these cultivars are often hybrids and vary in their fidelity to the wild forms of this plant.
-Outside of Menard county, populations in the wild are likely to be plants that have escaped cultivation.
+In Menard county, the population of plants was likely introduced.
+Other populations in the wild, if they exist, are likely to be plants that have escaped cultivation.

 Faunal Associations: The flowers are cross-pollinated primarily by honeybees, bumblebees, digger bees (Melissodes spp.), leaf-cutting bees (Megachile spp.), Halictid bees (Lasioglossum spp., etc.), and Masked bees (Hylaeus spp.), which seek nectar or pollen.
 The flowers are also visited by an oligolectic bee, Dufourea monardae, which has extended its range into Illinois.
 Other occasional floral visitors are Syrphid flies, bee flies, and various butterflies, skippers, and moths.
 Mammalian herbivores normally avoid consumption of this plant as the anise scent of the foliage is repugnant to them.
 The anise scent may also deter some leaf-chewing insect species.